input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 ### Processing of Atala objects and blocks

 As they evaluate confirmed transactions, nodes extract the `AtalaObject` messages from metadata (when found), and process them in the order they are found.
-The nodes MUST validate that `block_byte_length` and `block_operation_count` match the encoded `AtalaBlock` byte size and elements length respectively.
-If any validation fails, the object is ignored and no operation is processed for this object.
+The nodes MUST validate that the `AtalaBlock` inside it is not empty.
+If it is empty, the object is ignored.

 Once the object is validated, each `PRISM node` will proceed to inspect the operations inside the `AtalaBlock`.
 Operations MUST be processed in the order they have in the `AtalaBlock`.
 If an operation fails the validation rules, then the operation MUST be ignored, and the nodes MUST proceed with the next operations (if any) in the `AtalaBlock`.